JLNuijens/NOS-IR/README.md

 Authors: S.R.
 Cromelin, J.L.
 Nuijens
 Nuijens Operating System Collective

-NOS-IR is the implementation framework for performing information retrieval directly on the Nuijens Operating System (NOS) — a dual-hemisphere, inverse-spherical computational geometry with native resolution R = 512 and a 720° cycle.
+NOS-IR is the implementation framework for performing information retrieval directly on the Nuijens Operating System (NOS): a dual-hemisphere, inverse-spherical computational geometry with native resolution R = 512 and a 720° cycle.

 Rather than treating text as points in a vector space, NOS-IR compiles information into phase-geometric identities on the DH¹ dual-hemisphere sphere.
 Retrieval is executed as inverse-state resonance, inherited directly from the NOS kernel.